 CHCs do this by delivering primary health care services along with health promotion and illness prevention services.
 What makes CHCs stand out is a strong community development focus.
 In addition to promoting the health of individuals and families, CHCs create programs that address the social, economic, and environmental problems that have a negative impact on people's health.

 The team features Family Physicians, Nurses, Nurse Practitioners, Therapists, Dietitians, Community Nutrition Workers, Community Health Workers, and Administrative Support Staff.
 NWCHC strives to involve community members directly in planning and delivering programs.
 Peer leaders and volunteers from the community help develop and lead programs.
 The organization partners with a variety of service providers to find the most efficient way to deliver services.

-NWCHC is funded by the Ontario Ministry of Health and Long-Term Care through the North West Local Health Integration Network (LHIN).
+NWCHC is funded by Ontario Health.
 Most services are available to clients free of charge.

 For locations and contact information, please visit the Contact page.